fanyin3639/LID-HallucinationDetection/README.md

 ## Run the code
 We experimented with Llama-2-7B, Llama-2-13B, and Mistral-7B-v0.1.
 Please acquire the access through huggingface hub.

-We reported results on the following datasets:
+We reported results on the following datasets.
+We pick 2,000 examples to test from each dataset.
+500 correctly answered queries and their answers are used as reference points:

 [TriviaQA](https://huggingface.co/datasets/mandarjoshi/trivia_qa)